Stocks Rally On Tariff Relief Hopes, German Spending Plan - UrduPoint

 "For years, economists have said that Germany needed to change its spending rules to get out of the economic hole.
 It's taken a Conservative chancellor-in-waiting to pull the trigger," she added.

-Investors also reacted to comments from US Commerce Secretary Howard Lutnick, who said that he thought Trump would "work something out" with regards to Canada and Mexico, whose goods were hit with 25 percent levies.
+Sentiment during the European and Asian trading sessions was boosted by comments from US Commerce Secretary Howard Lutnick, who said late on Tuesday that he thought Trump would "work something out" with regards to Canada and Mexico, whose goods were hit with 25 percent levies.

 "Markets would take even the slightest rollback from Trump as a positive sign, helping to settle nerves following concerns about a full-blown trade war," said Russ Mould, investment director at investment platform AJ Bell.